top of page

 “The camera!
 I want that camera!
 Give it to me.”

 Ardeshir looks up.
-At the other line of pumps, there seems to be an argument.
-A man is screaming at someone inside a car.
-His voice is loud and frantic.
+At the other line of pumps, a man is screaming at a woman inside a car.

-Of course, Ardeshir thinks.
-Some men with the lower rate gas ration card instead of filling up their cars, buy the gas at a cheaper rate and fill up plastic containers.
-They then sell the gas at a small markup to drivers waiting on line who have a higher rate gas ration card.
+Ardeshir knows immediately the situation.
+Some men with the lower rate gas ration card instead of filling their own cars with gas, fill up plastic containers.
+They then sell the gas in the containers at a small markup to drivers waiting on line who would have paid more for the gas with their higher rate gas ration card.
 Everyone profits.
 It is not illegal to fill up gas containers.
 But it is illegal to re-sell the gas.

-“You will delete my face.
-I have your word?.”
+“You have deleted my picture.
+I have your word?”

-Whatever was seen or what was said, the problem seems to have resolved itself.
-The man retrieves his white containers and leaves.
-The two men get back in the car with the woman with the camera and speed off.
+The man grabs his white containers.
+The two men get back in the car with the woman and speed off.

-Ardeshir himself has finished filling up.
-He looks at his watch.
-Miraclously the whole waiting in line, the gas filling, everything has taken much shorter than he anticipated.
-God be praised.
-Perhaps if his blessings continue, Ardeshir will beat the traffic, find a quicker short cut and get to Kaveh’s house in time, just in time.
-But he has made a decision.
-Fate is with him.
-He must take advantage of it.
-Quickly he parks alongside the station, gets out of the car and rushes back to the corner of the gas station where the man with the boat stands.
+Ardeshir looks at his watch.
+Miraculously the waiting in line, the gas filling, everything has taken much shorter than he anticipated.
+Perhaps if his blessings continue, Ardeshir will get to Kaveh’s house with more than enough time.
+Perhaps this is a sign.
+He makes a decision that seems fated, parks alongside the station, and runs back to the corner where the man with the boat had stood.

 bottom of page